dfinity/portal/docs/developer-docs/integrations/sns/get-sns/local-testing.md

 For local testing, we recommend you use unencrypted/plaintext .pem files to make everything a little bit easier.
 To do so, use the `--disable-encryption` flag when importing/creating an identity in dfx.

-`dfx nns install` is currently hard-coded to give a certain account ICP to start.
+`dfx nns install` is currently hard-coded to give a certain account ICP to test with tokens.
 Because of that, make sure you also include this identity in your testing identities so you get access to those funds:

 ```